DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 ## Mining <a name="mining-process"> </a>

-Miners are given the following information from the Tellor oracle contract:
+Miners need the following information from the Tellor oracle contract:
 * Current Challenge
 * Difficulty
 * API to query

+Miners obtain this information via the <b>getVariables</b> function.

 #### The Algorithm
-Our algorithm is different than that of Bitcoin or Ethereum.
+Tello's algorithm is different than that of Bitcoin or Ethereum.

 The PoW, is basically guessing a nonce that produces a hash with a certain number of leading zeros using the randomly selected hash function.
 When mining became hightly competitive for Bitcoin, specialzed sytems called "application-specific integrated circuit", ASICS, were developed.
 ASICS are "an integrated circuit customized for a particular use", and in the case of Bitcoin, these are designed to solve the PoW faster and more efficiently that CPU's and GPU's ([Learn more about ASICS](https://en.bitcoin.it/wiki/ASIC)).
 Currently, mining Bitcoin has become so competitive that most of it is mined via mining pools ([Read more about mining pools](https://en.wikipedia.org/wiki/Mining_pool)).
 Mining Bitcoin also requires large amounts of electricity and many solo ASICS in areas where electricity is more expensive, have been left without use.